YinTokey/CollectionViewCell-animation/README.md

 #What is it?

-Delete UICollectionView with Animations.I used CoreAnimation to realize its function.
+Delete UICollectionViewCell with Animations.I used CoreAnimation to realize its function.

 #How to operate this demo?